Baruch528091/randamfacts/README.md

-The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.
+The Magna Carta, signed in 1215, limited the power of the English monarchy and laid the groundwork for modern constitutional law.